AC-Storm-YT/Alphy-Swapper/README.md

 Alphy Pro is a beta-only engine available to users with beta feature access in the official Alphy Discord server.

 Everyone can see the option in the engine dropdown, but only authorized beta testers can select and use it.
-Alphy Pro runs the RLUPKTools-style rewrite first, then falls back to the simpler Alphy engine if needed.

 ---